Breethepro/harry-potter-gen-z/book_1/chapter_5.md

 Hagrid yawned loudly, sat up, and stretched.

-"We gotta dip Harry, lots ter do today, gotta get up ter London an' cop all yer school shit and stuff."
+"We gotta dip Harry, lots ter do today, gotta get up ter London an' cop all yer school crap and stuff."

 Harry was turning over the wizard coins and looking at them.
 Bro just thought of something that totally killed the vibe.